Wallid Guergour

 EN AW-3103 numerical designation system or EN AW-3103[Al Mn1].

 - The chemical symbols (Al, Cu, Mg...) complement or specify the definition of the aluminium and the desired aluminium alloys.
-They are followed by numbers indicating the purity of the aluminium or the content of the element concerned.

 - The limits of the chemical composition are given in EN 573-3